Early Learning Preschool

 • Annual re-assessment of skill acquisition towards Kindergarten readiness

-• Socially Savvy Assessment and Curriculum Guide to address social functioning skills
+• Social Savvy and Skill streaming to address social and executive functioning skills

 • Weekly Motor Group class lead by an Occupational Therapist

-• Highly educated and trained staff: Lead teachers are Class A and Class B certified teachers in Early Childhood Special Education or Collaborative Education.
-The assistants gold a bachelor’s degree.
+• Highly educated and trained staff: Lead teachers are Class A and Class B certified teachers in Early Childhood Special Education, Early Childhood or Collaborative Education.

 • Research based curriculum targeting seven domains of learning advancing the students toward kindergarten readiness